valquiriav/valquiriav/README.md

 Hi!

-- I'm a Java Developer in training at Let's Code
+- I'm a Java Developer in training at [Let´s Code](https://www.linkedin.com/school/letscodebr/)
 - Passionate about Sustainable Solutions for People and the Environment
 - Game Dev Enthusiast
 - Love a good blend of Tech, Design and Storytelling